Involuntary Weight Loss

 Etiology of Involuntary Weight Loss

-Many disorders cause involuntary weight loss, including almost any chronic illness of sufficient severity.
+Many diseases cause involuntary weight loss, including almost any chronic illness of sufficient severity.
 However, many of these are clinically obvious and have typically been diagnosed by the time weight loss occurs.
 Other disorders are more likely to manifest as involuntary weight loss (see table Some Causes of a Presenting Symptom of Involuntary Weight Loss).

 With increased appetite, the most common occult causes of involuntary weight loss are